New Year's Eve: Argentina

 Traditional celebrations in Argentina include a family dinner of traditional dishes, including vitel tonné, asado, sandwiches de miga, piononos.
-Like dessert: turrón, mantecol and pan dulce.
+Like dessert: turrón, mantecol, budín and pan dulce.

-Just before midnight, Argentines flock to the streets to enjoy fireworks and light firecrackers.
-The fireworks can be seen in any terrace.
-The first day of the New Year is celebrated at midnight with cider or champagne.
-Argentines wish each other a happy New Year, and sometimes share a toast with neighbours.
-Parties often continue until dawn.
+Just at midnight signalling the first day of the New Year, Argentines wish each other their regards and share toasts with their families, sometimes with the neighbours, with cider, champagne or alcohol.
+After it, some flock to the streets to enjoy light firecrackers and fireworks, although each year it has been gradually decreasing due to higher awareness of the danger of it and the economic crisis.

+Parties often continue until dawn or the early morning.

 Citizens in La Plata have a long tradition of making giant dolls, mostly of paper and wood, although sometimes also incorporating fireworks, which are burnt after the stroke of midnight.

-The celebration is during the summer, like in many South American countries, so many families in the New Year are seen at tourist centers of the Argentine Atlantic coast (Mar del Plata, Necochea, Villa Gesell, Miramar, etc.).
+The celebration is during the summer, like in many South American countries, so many families in the New Year are seen at tourist centers of the Argentine Atlantic coast (Mar del Plata, Mar de Ajó, Villa Gesell, Miramar, etc.).